FrogIntel/frogintel/README.md

 - [COPYRIGHT]

 **Law Issues**
-- Any issues with copyright or the license get in touch via the app contact form and we'll look into correcting any issues asap.
+- Any issues with copyright or the license get in touch via the app contact form and we'll look into correcting things asap.

 ![Visitor Count](https://profile-counter.glitch.me/{FrogIntel}/count.svg)